VLAD-Grasp: Zero-shot Grasp Detection via Vision-Language Models: Abstract

 \section{Abstract}

-Robotic grasping is a fundamental capability for autonomous manipulation; however, most existing methods rely on large-scale expert annotations and necessitate retraining to handle new objects.
-We present VLAD-Grasp, a \underline{V}ision-\underline{L}anguage model \underline{A}ssisted zero-shot approach for \underline{D}etecting grasps.
-From a single RGB-D image, our method (1) prompts a large vision--language model to generate a goal image where a straight rod ``impales'' the object, representing an antipodal grasp, (2) predicts depth and segmentation to lift this generated image into 3D, and (3) aligns generated and observed object point clouds via principal component analysis and correspondence-free optimization to recover an executable grasp pose.
-Unlike prior work, our approach is training-free and does not rely on curated grasp datasets.
-Despite this, VLAD-Grasp achieves performance that is competitive with or superior to that of state-of-the-art supervised models on the Cornell and Jacquard datasets.
-We further demonstrate zero-shot generalization to novel real-world objects on a Franka Research 3 robot, highlighting vision--language foundation models as powerful priors for robotic manipulation.
-More available at: \href{https://manavkulshrestha.github.io/vlad}{manavkulshrestha.github.io/vlad}
+Robotic grasping is a fundamental capability for enabling autonomous manipulation, with usually infinite solutions.
+State-of-the-art approaches for grasping rely on learning from large-scale datasets comprising expert annotations of feasible grasps.
+Curating such datasets is challenging, and hence, learning-based methods are limited by the solution coverage of the dataset, and require retraining to handle novel objects.
+Towards this, we present VLAD-Grasp, a \underline{V}ision-\underline{L}anguage model \underline{A}ssisted zero-shot approach for \underline{D}etecting \underline{Grasp}s.
+Our method (1) prompts a large vision-language model to generate a goal image where a virtual cylindrical proxy intersects the object's geometry, explicitly encoding an antipodal grasp axis in image space, then (2) predicts depth and segmentation to lift this generated image into 3D, and (3) aligns generated and observed object point clouds via principal components and correspondence-free optimization to recover an executable grasp pose.
+Unlike prior work, our approach is training-free and does not require curated grasp datasets, while achieving performance competitive with the state-of-the-art methods on the Cornell and Jacquard datasets.
+Furthermore, we demonstrate zero-shot generalization to real-world objects on a Franka Research 3 robot, highlighting vision-language models as powerful priors for robotic manipulation.